CSSS-Games/CSSS/README.md

 ## Disclaimer
 This program is designed to score the state of a computer image against a pre-defined checklist of "issues".
 It is not designed to rate your computer security, provide security advice, or anything else that isn't related to the CyberPatriot / CyberCenturion competitions.

-## License Terms
-CSSS is publised under the GNU GPL v3 License, see the [LICENSE](LICENSE.md) file for more information.